Before You Buy Another AI Tool, Answer These 12 Questions

 - Do we already use tools that have AI built in or can connect to it easily?

-- Or would everything require heavy custom work?
+- Or would everything require custom builds and workarounds?

 You don’t need a perfect stack.

-But it’s useful to know if you can:
+But it’s useful to know whether you can:

 - Start inside tools you already pay for, or